toddcf/code-snippets/google/google-adwords/adwords-fundamentals.md

 Prevents ads from showing on unrelated sites.

 To use, add `-` sign before the terms that you *don't* want to trigger ads.

+## AdWords Auction

+Your ad competes with other ads to display, and it's not simply based on the highest bidder.
+It's about what the most useful ad to the viewer will be.
+So you want to make your ads as useful as possible for your customers.

+"AdWords Auction" calculates this according to:

+- Your bid
+- The ad formats you've enabled
+- Your ad's expected click-through rate (CTR)
+- Relevancy
+- The landing page experience when a user clicks through to your site

+This decides which ads appear, in what order, and how much the advertiser will need to pay for having the ad appear.

+### How it Works

+1. User types in a search.
+2. AdWords finds all ads with keywords that match that search.
+3. AdWords eliminates any ads that are irrelevant or ineligible.
+4. AdWords displays only the ads that meet the Ad Rank threshold, in order of most likely to lead to clicks.

+## Ad Rank

+Here are the factors that determine your Ad Rank:

+- Bid Amount.
+(The max you are willing to pay for a user to click through to your site.
+Not to be confused with the amount a click on your ad actually costs.
+But top bids are not a guarantee of ad placement.)
+- Expected CTR (click-through rate).
+(Prediction of how often your ad will be clicked on for these particular search terms.
+How has your ad performed in the past?)
+- Landing Page.
+(Your ad is only useful if it leads to something useful.
+Your landing page must be relevant, original, easily navigable, and articulate your business clearly.)
+- Relevancy.
+(Analyzes the language in your ad to determine its relevancy to the search.)
+- Ad Formats.
+(Using ad extensions such as sitelinks, address, or phone number can bolster your rank.)

+[RESUME: THE QUALITY SCORE]